Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 Elementor

-Since Elementor is a separate entity altogether and sits atop WordPress like a separate layer, it comes with a wholly different page builder, and lets you create more complex layouts.
+Since Elementor is a separate entity and sits atop WordPress like a separate layer, it comes with a different page builder and lets you create more complex layouts.

 More importantly, you can also customize layouts more flexibly with Elementor.
-Elementor prides itself on the flexibility that it offers, allowing you to customize every little element on your site.
+Elementor prides itself on its flexibility, allowing you to customize every little element on your site.

 Since Elementor is discrete from WordPress, there is a chance that it might not be compatible with all plugins that you use.
 For instance, if you’re using a premade theme, Elementor might not work properly.